+http://pdx.smartcatalogiq.com/en/2017-2018/Bulletin/Undergraduate-Studies/Grading-Systemfor-Undergraduates

-http://pdx.smartcatalogiq.com/en/2017-2018/Bulletin/Undergraduate-Studies/Grading-Systemfor-Undergraduates satisfactory manner is C work, NOT A work!
+Be sure to note that a C indicates satisfactory work.
+Meeting minimum requirements in a satisfactory manner is C work, NOT A work!
 In other words, students must do work that is significantly above and beyond the minimum requirements to earn a grade higher than C.